How to Apply: Master's Degrees

 Application Fee Grants

 The Humphrey School provides application fee grants for Pickering Fellows, PPIA Fellows, Truman Scholars, and Returning Peace Corps Volunteers applying for the Peace Corps/Coverdell Fellowship.
 Limited application fee grants are available to applicants who demonstrate financial need.
-If you qualify for a grant, or have any questions about eligibility, please complete and submit the online fee grant request.
+Application Fee Grants are no longer being accepted for 2017.
+Please check back in the fall for Fall 2018 Fee Grants.

 McNair Scholars may qualify for a University of Minnesota McNair Application Fee Grant which pays for the cost of an application fee.
 Visit the McNair Scholar Resources site for more information.
 If you are a McNair Scholar who is unsuccessful in securing a University McNair Application Fee Grant, contact the Humphrey School Office of Admissions.